igor-alexandrov/igor-alexandrov.github.io/_posts/2025-04-17-kamal-cheat-sheet.md

 hidden: false
 ---

-I use Kamal on a daily basis to deploy all the apps I maintain.
-Below is a list of commands I use frequently.
-This is not an exhaustive list, but it covers the most common tasks I usually perform.
+I use Kamal daily to deploy all the apps I maintain.
+I created a list of Kamal commands I use frequently.
+While this is not an exhaustive list, but it covers the most common tasks I usually perform.

 <!--more-->